 Of Turneffe’s 190 registered land owners, only a small percentage have cleared or developed their land.
 Six locations have been developed for tourism with total acreage of approximately 200 acres.
 Four properties have been partially or fully developed for personal use this area comprises approximately 25 acres .

-The largest titled area of anticipated tourism and residential development is located on the southern half of Blackbird Caye and encompasses about 1500 acres which includes an airstrip.
+The largest titled area of anticipated tourism and residential development is located on the southern half of Blackbird Caye and encompasses about 1,500 acres, which includes an airstrip.
 The majority of Calabash Caye and large portions of Ropewalk Caye and Deadman’s Caye are now privately owned.

 Several small cayes located on the Turneffe’s back-reef flats are privately owned as are several areas denoted by the Turneffe Atoll Coastal Advisory Committee as being “unique and special” areas.